arbCoding/PsSp/README.md

 The purpose can be summarized as **extending the productivity suite of the seismologist**.
 Seismologists have their program for writing manuscripts
 (e.g. MS Word, LaTeX), their program for giving scientific presentations (e.g. MS Powerpoint, Impress Presentation, etc.), their program for handling emails (Outlook, Thunderbird, whatever).
 The gap that exists is **what program do they use to do seismic anlaysis**?
-Far too often, it is whatever they manage to cludge together that seems to work.
+Far too often, it is whatever they manage to cludge together, so long as it *seems* to work.

 ### Introduction